aarmey/ml-for-bioe/lectures/Wk1-Lecture1.md

 	- Only provides basic characterization
 	- Leads to "context-dependent" function

-# For many tasks, machine learning can perform better than a human would
+# Machine learning can outperform a human for some tasks

 ![Thompson et al. Proc.
 1st Int.
 Conf. on Evolvable Systems, 1996](./lectures/figs/lec1/fig1.png){height=100%}

-# For many tasks, machine learning can perform better than a human would
+# Machine learning can outperform a human for some tasks

 ![Thompson et al. Proc.
 1st Int.
 Conf. on Evolvable Systems, 1996](./lectures/figs/lec1/fig2.png){height=60%}

-# For many tasks, machine learning can perform better than a human would
+# Machine learning can outperform a human for some tasks

 ![Thompson et al. Proc.
 1st Int.
 Conf. on Evolvable Systems, 1996](./lectures/figs/lec1/fig3.pdf)

-# For many tasks, machine learning can perform better than a human would
+# Machine learning can outperform a human for some tasks

 ![Thompson et al. Proc.
 1st Int.
 Conf. on Evolvable Systems, 1996](./lectures/figs/lec1/fig4.png){height=60%}